S-M-J-I/heart-disease-uci/README.md

 - `thal` [normal; fixed defect; reversible defect]
 - `num` the predicted attribute

-The target column is the `num`.
+The label is the `num`.
 Since `num` can only occur within 5 categories (as shown by the dataset), it is a multi-class classification problem.

 The features are all columns EXCEPT `id` and `origin`.